hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

  6. Enable live reload plug-in by clicking on the button in the top-right corner of the browser window.
  7. Start editing the selected Elm file.

+Hint: The example project contains scripts for starting and stopping Elm Reactor and live reload server at once.

 ### Setup of the Benchmark
+We are benchmarking the runtime of a single development cycle.
+The cycle includes everything that happens between the programmer saving changed source code and the end of the adaption phase, i.e. recompiling, reloading, and replaying.
+For benchmarking this we log the time the Elm application starts reloading (through a `beforeunload` listener) and log the time again when the history is completely replayed.
+Our start time is the time the page starts reloading, because the debugger itself has no influence on everything that happens prior to this.
+If the live reload server, the live reload plug-in, or the browser itself need much time for propagating the event saying that a source file has been changed, this is not a performance issue of the Elm debugger and therefore not to be benchmarked.
+Using this setup we get a log file with pairs of timestamps: start and end of the cycle.
+By calculating the difference between these time stamps we get the runtime of the Elm debugger for one cycle.
+This calculation as well as parsing the log is done by a small python script.

 ### Benchmark Results